 - The Department: This is an interesting idea, though it’s yet to launch properly and so I can’t tell you whether it actually works or not.
 Still, the concept is a smart one – the gimmick here is that The Department will use AI natural language processing to help you find outfits.
 So, rather than searching for specifics like ‘that Galaxy dress from a few years ago’ (I AM SO FASHION!), you can instead feed the app inputs like ‘trousers than make my legs look marginally less like pipe cleaners than they might otherwise do’ or ‘jumpers than hide my massive gut’, or ‘a sexy-yet-formal outfit in burnt orange that works for the larger-chested person’ and it will, so it promises,find the PERFECT item.
 Now obviously I haven’t tried this, and I am a touch sceptical about how well the software will actually be able to parse your requests, but we’re very much on the cusp of something transformative here (I think – but, obvs, don’t quote me on this) when it comes to machines being able to interpret fuzzy requests in helpful ways, and I am hugely-curious to see how these sorts of things develop.

-- tore Time Machine: I confess to being somewhat confused by brand fetishism – you know, the people who love a brand or logo so much that they make it a cornerstone of their identity, like the Stone Island badge displayers – but if you’re one of those people who fetishises Apple and who has contemplated creating a small domestic shrine to Steve Jobs (HE WAS AN ARSEHOLE FFS STOP LAUDING BULLIES) then you probably need this in your life.
+- The Apple Store Time Machine: I confess to being somewhat confused by brand fetishism – you know, the people who love a brand or logo so much that they make it a cornerstone of their identity, like the Stone Island badge displayers – but if you’re one of those people who fetishises Apple and who has contemplated creating a small domestic shrine to Steve Jobs (HE WAS AN ARSEHOLE FFS STOP LAUDING BULLIES) then you probably need this in your life.
 “Travel back in time and revisit four iconic Apple Stores on grand opening day.
 The Apple Store Time Machine is a celebration of the places and products that have shaped our lives for more than twenty years.
 This interactive experience recreates memorable moments in Apple history with painstaking detail and historical accuracy.”
 Free to download, this is an opportunity to, er, visit some shops in VR – still, if you need something other than Beat Saber to put on your Oculus then this might provide a diverting distraction for 10 minutes or so.
 Snark aside, this is a fcuking astonishing labour of love (although, again, maybe…try loving something better?).

 - Tiny Mining: As we stare down the barrel of 18 months of recessionary horror, I imagine we’re all thinking ‘how the fcuk am I going to pay the mortgage / feed the children / keep myself in skag?’.
 Should you be in the market for some…esoteric solutions, you could do worse than download a copy of this ebook, which promises to teach you how to extract rare earth metals from your own body (you don’t even need to die!).
 “Tiny Mining [TM] is the first open source mineral exploration co-operative and resource specialist committed to the potential exploitation of the interior of the living human body for rare earth and other mineral resources in the interests of human and planetary health.”
 This is less a how-to manual on mining your p1ss for copper and more an art project, fine, but it’s fascinating and so perfectly-future it almost hurts.